 HOW CAN I INVEST IN ROYALTIES?

 As mentioned earlier, access to royalty transactions was limited to just a small group of industry insiders.
 We created the Royalty Exchange marketplace to provide access to royalty deals to investors like you.

 The Auction House is the original, flagship component of the marketplace.
 This is where we list assets with a starting price set by the seller.
 Once a listing gets a bid, the auction begins, and typically lasts for about three business days.

 Any registered investor can see the same details for each listing.
 But you need to be a verified investor to place a bid.
 Verification is a one-time process you can complete at any time.
 Once verified you can bid away.

 Once the auction ends, the highest bidder wins the auction.

-There’s typically well over a hundred listings to review in the Secondary Market on any given week, compared to a weekly average of 3 - 5 on the Auction House.
+There are typically well over a hundred listings to review in the eXchange on any given week, while auctions are less frequent (around one or two a week).

 For more information about the features of the marketplace, read the Guide below:

 That concludes our overview of royalties and Royalty Exchange.
 But this is just the beginning.

 Below is a full index of the in-depth guides we recommend you review to get started.
 There’s also plenty of other useful articles on investing news, updates, and insights available on our investor blog.